Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 Which members of such continuous families, if any, are dynamically relevant for (e.g., are visited by) high-$Re$ turbulent flow needs to be established, however.
-As discussed previously, such dynamically relevant equilibria can be found using the Newton-Krylov solver seeded with initial conditions identified through recurrence analysis.
-One example of such an equilibrium is shown in \autoref{f:dyneq}(a).
+As discussed previously, such dynamically relevant equilibria can be found using the Newton-GMRES solver seeded with initial conditions identified through recurrence analysis.
+Good initial conditions correspond to deep minima (compared with the mean value) of $R(t,\tau)$ with a fixed nonvanishing $\tau\ll1$.
+One example of such an equilibrium is shown in \autoref{f:dyneq}(a); {\ the corresponding initial condition was obtained by applying spectral and stream function smoothing to the snapshot of turbulent flow at $t\approx 603$ corresponding to Figure \ref{f:rec1}}.
 This solution is qualitatively quite similar to the equilibria shown in Figures \ref{f:eqfam1} and \ref{f:eqfam2} which also speaks in favor of all these equilibria belonging to one family parameterized by multiple continuous parameters.

-The number of continuous parameters can be estimated by computing the stability spectrum of any member of the family.
+The number of continuous parameters for any family will be reflected in the stability spectrum of any member of the family.
 Since generators of the Lie group describing different continuous parameters commute with the evolution operator, each continuous parameter would correspond to a marginal eigenvalue associated with a corresponding marginal mode.
 Consider, for instance, the dynamically relevant equilibrium shown in \autoref{f:dyneq}(a).
-Its stability spectrum computed using the matlab function eig() is shown in \autoref{f:dyneq}(b).
-Due to memory constraints, this computation has been performed by keeping either 60 or 100 leading Fourier modes in every direction.
-As the zoomed-in view (cf. \autoref{f:dyneq}(c)) illustrates, there are at least $O(100)$ near-marginal eigenvalues.
-While it is difficult to estimate their number precisely, since the total number and accuracy of the eigenvalues depends on both the spatial resolution of the flow field and the accuracy of eig(), this result indicates that the number of continuous parameters is far larger than the number of spatiotemporal symmetries.
-The limited accuracy of eig() is also responsible for the deviations from the time-reversal symmetry of Euler which are especially noticeable in \autoref{f:dyneq}(c).
+Its stability spectrum computed {in Fourier space using the matlab function eig() is shown in \autoref{f:dyneq}(b).
+Due to memory constraints, this computation has been performed on grids up to $100\times100$.
+Since the total number and accuracy of the eigenvalues depends on both the spatial resolution of the flow field and the accuracy of eig(), it is difficult to estimate the number of continuous parameters precisely.
+Let us define, rather arbitrarily, an eigenvalue $\lambda_i$ to be marginal so long as $|\lambda_i|<10^{-5}\ll \max_i(Re(\lambda_i))\approx 0.06$.
+The number $M$ of such marginal eigenvalues, computed on an $n\times n$ grid, grows roughly linearly with $n$, as illustrated by \autoref{f:dyneq}(c), suggesting that $M\to\infty$ as $n\to\infty$.
+Note that the limited accuracy of eig() is also responsible for the deviations from the expected inversion symmetry $\lambda\to-\lambda$ in \autoref{f:dyneq}(b) which reflects the time-reversal symmetry of the Euler equation.